THE KUZARI PRINCIPLE - INTRODUCTION

 Suppose someone tells us that hundreds of years ago all of our ancestors stood at a mountain and witnessed a national revelation.
 This is his story: All our ancestors saw a fire on top of the mountain, and felt the ground trembling under their feet, and heard a voice that they understood was from G-d.
 This voice commanded them to live according to certain rules.
 That revelation was the beginning of a new religion for them.

 Now suppose he is making this up - it never happened.
 Let’s ask: what kind of a story is this?
-Is it a national forgettable, or a national unforgettable?
+Is it an event of a kind that would be forgotten often or rarely?
 This is crucial.
 Remember the moral for the would-be deceiver?
-If the story is a national forgettable, then it is possible we will trust him and accept it.
-If it is a national unforgettable, then we will not accept it [unless he can explain why we do not remember it].
+If this type of story would be forgotten often, then it is possible we will trust him and accept it.
+If it would be forgotten rarely, then we will not accept it [unless he can explain why we do not remember it].
 So which is it?

 Should we say: “The event you describe is relatively unimportant.
 Events like that are usually not recorded, and usually forgotten.
 You are describing history from centuries ago.
 Even though we have no record or memory, it might still have happened.”